 • Prepare your body.
 If you work outdoors or exercise in summer, acclimatize gradually over 10–14 days to allow your body to adapt to heat.

-During an Extreme Heat Event
+How to Stay Safe During Extreme Heat

 • Stay cool indoors — air conditioning is the most effective way to prevent heat illness